 I’ve made a fair amount of chicken wings over the years and all of them have different purposes.
 My low and slow wings are a great entry level wing as they are almost impossible to mess up and require just a few ingredients.
 I’ve even tried homemade boneless wings which are a fair amount of work, but pretty delicious!

 These wings have a few more ingredients but are just as easy to make as the low and slow wings.

-You could start these before a game and they would be ready by half time.
+You could start these before the game and they would be ready by the second quarter.

 Sticky chicken wings glazed with a sweet and spicy chili garlic sauce and served with a heavy dusting of sesame seeds and scallions.
 Crazy addictive!

 1) Preheat oven to 425 degrees F. Line a baking sheet with heavy duty foil.

 2) If you are starting with whole chicken wings, cut off the tips of the wings and then cut the flats and drumsticks apart.
 This is easily done by using a sturdy knife and slicing through the joint of the wing.

 3) Mix soy sauce, hoisin, preserves, chili garlic, sesame oil, kosher salt, and pepper in a large bowl.

 4) Add wings into the bowl and stir to coat wings well.